Mu-L/Blender_math_anim/README.md

 **Limitations and Notes:**
 - Remember to adjust both `text` and `stroke` due to some chars are composed by both.
+- Performance could be slow if there are many chars or strokes or fills due to many geometry nodes are used.

 ### 3. Free Drawer
 1. Select a drawing object or you create one by `Add Drawer` button if there is none.